 Emphasis is placed on the development of analytical, technical and human skills essential to successful practice as a health care executive.
 The MHA Degree is a practitioner's degree, requiring skills and exposure beyond the classroom.
-Therefore, the program requires fieldwork to help ensure that graduates have mastered and can apply the requisite theory, knowledge, skills and values essential to their future career.
-Fieldwork helps the student develop essential competencies (see page 5) required in the MHA Program.
-This Internship Manual provides information about the Internship requirements and how to fulfill them.
-The manual is reviewed annually, and requirements in this year's revision apply to students who entered the Program as of Fall 2019.
+Therefore, the program requires an Applied Practical Experience to help ensure that graduates have mastered and can apply the requisite theory, knowledge, skills and values essential to their future career.
+These help the student develop essential competencies (see pgs.
+4-5) required in the MHA Program.
+This Manual provides information about the Applied Practical Experience for HAD 580 Internship requirements and how to fulfill them.
+The manual is reviewed annually.